234 361 downloads of all records in 2010

 Published in 2011

-Coordinators: Serge Morand (Montpellier University 2) and Chantal Dorthe (INRA) The term ‘biodiversity’ designates the variety of life forms at all organization levels, including genes, populations, communities and ecosystems, as well as humans because of their interactions with all biodiversity components.
-Downloads: 3684 on January 1st, 2012
+Coordinators: Serge Morand (Montpellier University 2) and Chantal Dorthe (INRA) The term ‘biodiversity’ designates the variety of life forms at all organization levels, including genes, populations, communities and ecosystems, as well as humansbecause of their interactions with all biodiversity components.

 |